 In summary, it would appear from this incomplete, misleading and erroneous report that to pass constitutional muster in the mind of its author, perfect or near perfect is required to meet his flawed interpretation of constitutional standards.
 Such a conclusion is unsupported in light of the very thorough study done less than two years ago by the NCCHC, which found Idaho’s care of its prisoners to be in compliance with national correctional healthcare guidelines.
 Corizon is very proud of the job we are doing in taking care of our patients in Idaho and the state has received quality clinical awards the last two years!

-Corizon provides quality healthcare services at more than 530 correctional facilities across the country serving approximately 378,000 inmates in 28 states.
+Corizon provides quality healthcare services at nearly 530 correctional facilities across the country serving approximately 377,000 inmates in 28 states.
 With its corporate headquarters in Brentwood, Tenn., and the operational headquarters in St. Louis, Mo., Corizon is the leading provider of correctional healthcare services in the United States, delivering a wide range of healthcare and pharmacy programs to government agencies for the medical care of inmates.
 For more information, please visit www.corizonhealth.com.